“Why is my ukulele buzzing?!” or “Why does my uke buzz?!”

 - Move your hand for the next note.

-An action with seven steps takes a blink of an eye to execute.
+An action with seven steps takes a blink of an eye to play.
 To me, that’s amazing.

 But physical motions can be broken down and performed in slow motion.
 A little bit of observation goes a long ways.
 In order to make your physical motions more efficient you have to see what you’re doing inefficiently and make a change.